Here’s everything you need to know about Budget 2025

 Head Writer

-There was something for almost everyone in this year's Budget although high inflation will take the sheen off some of the tax cut and social welfare measures.
+There was something for almost everyone in this year's Budget as the Government loosened the purse strings in advance of the upcoming general election.

-As in previous years, many of the announcements had been leaked well in advance meaning Michael McGrath could probably have saved himself a trip to the Dáil!
+As in previous years, many of the announcements had been leaked well in advance meaning Jack and Paschal could probably have saved themselves a trip to the Dáil!

 But in case you missed it, here's a look at the main measures and what it all means for your pocket.